Thursday, December 25, 2025

 25th Dec 2025

-Christmas morning usually begins with hymns or gifts.
-Mine begins with a scream.
+Christmas morning usually starts with hymns and holy silence.
+Mine started with a scream.

-I am strapped into an Alpine Coaster at the Datanla Waterfall, hurtling down a track at breakneck speed.
-The wind tears at my face, the pine trees blur into green streaks, and for a few glorious seconds, I am not a solo traveler worrying about her budget.
-I am just a blur of noise and joy.
+I was strapped into an Alpine Coaster at the Datanla Waterfall, tearing down the mountain at breakneck speed.
+The wind was slapping my face, the pine trees were blurring into green streaks, and for a few glorious seconds, I wasn't a solo traveler doing mental math about her daily budget.
+I was just a blur of noise and adrenaline.

 Merry Christmas to me.

-The day started with a lesson in "Vietnam Time."
-My guide, scheduled for 8:00 AM, texted to say he’d be late.
-So, I sat at a stall opposite my hotel and accidentally ordered a feast: Salted Coffee and two Banh Mi.
-I forgot how huge the portions are here—stuffed with meat, eggs, and veggies.
-I ate like a queen, fueling up for the mountains.
+Honestly, the day actually started with a lesson in "Vietnam Time."
+My guide, who was supposed to be there at 8:00 AM, texted to say he’d be late.
+So, I killed time at a street stall and accidentally ordered a feast: my beloved Salted Coffee and two Banh Mi.
+I forgot that Vietnamese portions aren't snacks—they’re commitments.
+I sat there stuffing my face with meat, eggs, and veggies, fueling up like I was preparing for hibernation.

-Our first stop was Robin Hill.
-I paid the 120,000 VND for the cable car and found myself suspended high above the pine forests.
+First stop: Robin Hill.
+I dropped 120,000 VND for the cable car and found myself dangling high above the pine forests.
 I shared the cabin with a guy from the UK and another from Korea.
-We dangled our feet over the canopy, talking about monkeys and jungles, while the lake glittered below us.
+We swung our feet over the canopy, chatting about monkeys and jungles while the lake glittered below us.
+It was peaceful.

-Then lunch.
-I sat with a lovely couple from Myanmar, but I made a rookie mistake: I ordered two dishes.
+Then came lunch.
+I sat with a sweet couple from Myanmar, but I made a rookie mistake: I ordered two dishes.
 The bill hit 188,000 VND.
-As I stared at the uneaten food, the guilt set in.
+I stared at the uneaten food, and the realization hit me harder than the altitude.

-By the time we reached Langbiang Hill (another 120,000 VND entrance fee), the math started to terrify me.
-Everywhere needs money.
-I confessed my fears to the Myanmar couple: "I thought Vietnam would be cheap, but my spending habits are as bad as they are back home in Malaysia."
-They nodded in agreement.
-We were all feeling the pinch.
+By the time we reached Langbiang Hill (another 120k entrance fee), the math was starting to stress me out.
+It felt like every single step had a price tag.
+I confessed to the Myanmar couple: "I thought Vietnam would be cheap, but my spending habits are as bad as they are back home in Malaysia."

 But then, a moment of pure grace.

-The Korean traveler in our group—let’s call him "Oppa Korea"—saw us sweating in the heat.
-Without a word, he walked into a grocery shop and bought ice cream for the entire group.
-It was a small gesture, but on a hot, expensive day, that cold sweetness tasted like kindness.
+The Korean traveler in our group—"Oppa Korea"—saw us catching our breath in the crisp, chilly mountain air.
+Without a word, he walked into a grocery shop and came back with ice cream for the entire group.
+He was beaming, holding them up like trophies.
+"This is from my home country!" he told us.

-As we ascended Langbiang, a wave of nostalgia hit me.
+As we climbed Langbiang, a wave of nostalgia hit me.
 The cool air, the rolling hills, the majestic pine trees...
-I wasn't just in Vietnam anymore.
-I felt like I was back in Kundasang, Sabah.
-The resemblance was uncanny.
+I looked around and thought, Wait, am I in Vietnam or Kundasang?
+The resemblance to Sabah was eerie.
 For a moment, looking at the trees that mirrored my homeland, I didn't feel so far away.

-The kid looked up, eyes welling.
+I stepped right on a plastic toy a child had dropped.
+The kid looked up, eyes welling with tears.
 I didn't hesitate.
-I bought him a brand-new toy.
-His tears turned to a smile.
+I bought him a brand-new toy immediately.
+His tears turned into a massive smile.

 I waited for someone to wish me Merry Christmas.
 Silence.

 Fine, I decided.
-If you want the spirit, you have to bring it.
+If you want the vibes, you have to bring them.

 I walked down to the Christmas tree and started beaming at strangers.
 "Merry Christmas!"
 I told them.
 They looked surprised, then smiled back.